 Employee benefits are an integral part of an employer’s compensation package.
 They can help attract and retain talent, encourage longevity and provide a substantial financial backbone for employees.
 As benefits products become more standardized, employers are looking for ways to make themselves stand out from the pack in order to compete for top talent.
 Voluntary benefits are a great way to help accomplish this goal.

 Voluntary benefits are essentially add-on products that are provided within a standard benefits package.
 For a business already offering medical, dental and vision coverage, voluntary benefits can provide financial help in times of crisis or in case of an accident or illness, including insurance for pets.
 Voluntary benefits can be used to help pay deductibles, particularly if an employee is enrolled in a high deductible health plan (HDHP).
-Voluntary benefits typically include:
+Voluntary benefits typically include: From an employer perspective, the best financial advantage these voluntary benefits offer is the fact that they are 100% employee paid.
+For an employee, the post-tax deduction taken to pay for the benefits premium means that the payout derived from policies such as accident coverage or critical illness benefits comes to the employee tax free.

 The National Association of Health Underwriters (NAHU) provides some clarity in choosing which policies to add to your benefits package.
 According to NAHU, employers should make sure that the voluntary products offered do not duplicate coverage provided elsewhere in the benefits package.
 Additionally, employers should identify what is important to their employees.
 The ultimate success of any voluntary benefits offering will be predicated on two things: 1) a commitment to the success of the enrollment and 2) the employees’ sense that their needs are paramount to the offering.